rudybxn/concurrent_http_server/docs/glossary.md

 Concurrency refers to the ability to manage multiple requests at overlapping times.
 The operating system is an example of a concurrent program.
 Multi-threaded web servers are supported by the operating system via primitives such as locks and condition variables.

 - **synchronization**
-Synchronization refers to the mechanisms used to coordinate concurrent threads and control their access to shared resouces in a controlled and correct manner.
+Synchronization refers to the mechanisms used to coordinate concurrent threads and control their access to shared resources in a controlled and correct manner.
 It involves managing data access to the shared address space and utilizing locks and condition variables to synchronize thread waiting and signalling.

 - **bounded-buffer (producer-consumer problem)**
 The bounded-buffer problem, also known as the producer-consumer problem, is a synchronization problem.
 For a multi-threaded web server, a bounded buffer is used for the work queue where a producer thread will put HTTP requests into and a consumer thread will retrieve a request from to process.
 It is a shared resource that requires synchronized access and its solution involves the use of condition variables and locks.